KellyPatel26/DisasterTweets/README.md

 - Y_test (1636,) of testing labels (either 0, not disaster or 1, disaster)

 For LSTM Model, I also tokenized the inputs in the main function if you decide you need them.

+## LSTM MODEL

+## BERT MODEL

+## RESULTS
+On an NVIDIA GeForce RTX 2070 GPU, the LSTM model takes about 45 seconds to run.
+The BERT model takes about 7 minutes to run.

+The LSTM model achieves a testing accuracy of about 75%.
+It achieves a training accuracy of __%.

+The BERT model achieves a testing accuracy of about 82%.
+It achieves a training accuracy of 80%.